shinyscorpion/task_bunny/README.md

 The concurrency is set per an application.
-If you run your application on five different hosts with above configuration, there can be 55 jobs performing simultaneously in total at maximum.
+If you run your application on five different hosts with above configuration, there can be 55 jobs performing simultaneously in total.

 #### Disable worker